Joseph Cornell: Exhibitions

-In 2018, the Metropolitan Museum of Art exhibited Birds of a Feather: Joseph Cornell’s Homage to Juan Gris.
-The exhibit focused on Cornell's series of Gris shadow boxes and featured Gris’ The Man at the Café, Cornell’s inspiration for the shadow boxes.
+In 2018, the Metropolitan Museum of Art exhibited Birds of a Feather: Joseph Cornell's Homage to Juan Gris.
+The exhibit focused on Cornell's series of Gris shadow boxes and featured Gris's The Man at the Café, Cornell's inspiration for the shadow boxes.

+From December 16, 2025, to March 14, 2026, Gagosian and film director Wes Anderson displayed a recreation of Cornell's studio, The House of Utopia Parkway: Joseph Cornell's Studio Re-Created by Wes Anderson, in Gagosian's Paris gallery.